 The first post to this blog was Cover art from government documents.
-In this post I present art work from inside the covers of government publications.
+In this post I present California condor art from inside the covers of government publications.

 The name of the artist and citation for the publication are given below the images.